cloudinary/product-customization-sample-app/react-mew-sample/README.md

 instead of specifying them in each upload call.
 We will use our Upload preset for unsigned uploads when using the upload widget.

-1. log into the [Management Console](https://cloudinary.com/console) and select Settings > Upload and then scroll to the Upload presets section.
+1. Log into the [Management Console](https://cloudinary.com/console) and select Settings > Upload, then scroll to the Upload presets section.

 2. Create a new upload preset by clicking Add upload preset at the bottom of the upload preset list.